Metacognition in the MYP Design Cycle[metacognition](/post/how-to-develop-metacognition) in the MYP Design Cycle: practical strategies for teachers

 But she's drifted.
 The brief never asked for fashion.
 She's solved "How do I design a shoe that looks cool?" instead of "How do I design a shoe that's comfortable and safe for someone on their feet eight hours a day?"
 The iteration was meaningful as form-refinement, but it wasn't meaningful as design-thinking refinement.
 She didn't learn to identify the real constraints; she learned to refine one idea.

-Monitoring metacognition stops this.
-After each iteration (or every two days of developing), learners pause and complete a Monitoring Prompt:
+Monitoring metacognition helps stop this pattern.
+After each iteration, or every two days of developing, learners pause.
+They then complete a Monitoring Prompt:

 Right now, my design solves: [Restate the problem you're addressing in one sentence]